Checklist for Internship and Job Fair Success

 - Obtain the list of companies attending the fair through the website or fair app.

 - Once you identify the companies you want to target, research them.
 Read their websites and enter the company or organization names in a couple of search engines to see what others are saying about them.
-Also see Know the Organization and Where to Find the Information.

 - Gather essential items to take to the fair: